KDitsa/Document-Parsing/README.md

   Llama3 converts parsed content into structured JSON.

-- 🎤**Efficient Audio Transcribing along with Speaker Diarization** Audio files are efficiently parsed using whisper, resemblyzer and Agglomerative Clustering.
+- 🎤**Efficient Audio Transcribing along with Speaker Diarization** Audio files are efficiently parsed using whisper, resemblyzer and Spectral Clustering.

 - 🎥**Implemented Effective Video Parsing Pipeline**
   An efficient video parsing pipeline has been implemented to extract structured JSON output from video files.